-Shapiro is a mainstream voice for agricultural sustainability who's earned praise from many sides of the animal welfare spectrum.
+Shapiro is a mainstream voice who's earned praise from many sides of the spectrum.
 For example, Peter Singer, author of Animal Liberation, calls him "a major force in the struggle to reduce farm animal suffering," while a McDonald's executive inducted Shapiro into his own NGO Hall of Fame.
 He wrote: "The common thread of the effective NGO leader is 'likeability.' ...What’s most common and effective in their work was their good nature and fun spirit.
 Paul Shapiro from the Humane Society of the United States exemplifies this.
 Even though we don’t agree on a fair amount, but because he’s affable — and no jerk! — we found common ground, getting rid of gestation stalls for sows and going cage-free for hens."